vrchatapi/vrchatapi.github.io/UserAPI/Login.md

-currentAvatarThumbnailImageUrl | string | the url for the avatar thumbnail acceptedTOSVersion | int | the version of the accepted ToS, used to check if user needs to accept a new ToS steamDetails | `SteamDetails` | the steam details of the user, empty if steam is not connected hasLoggedInFromClient | boolean | unknown authToken | string | a token that can be used to continue accessing API endpoints
+currentAvatarThumbnailImageUrl | string | the url for the avatar thumbnail acceptedTOSVersion | int | the version of the accepted ToS, used to check if user needs to accept a new ToS steamDetails | `SteamDetails` | the steam details of the user, empty if steam is not connected hasLoggedInFromClient | boolean | did the user ever use the client authToken | string | a token that can be used to continue accessing API endpoints